go-gorp/gorp/README.md

 Indexes are frequently critical for performance.
 Here is how to add them to your tables.

-NB: SqlServer and Oracle need testing and possible adjustment to the CreateIndexSuffix() and DropIndexSuffix() methods to make AddIndex() work for them.

 In the example below we put an index both on the Id field, and on the AcctId field.